TAMUparametric/energiapy/README.md

 3. function to fetch weather data at an appropriate resolution from [NREL NSRDB](https://nsrdb.nrel.gov/) for any county in the US
 4. latex constraints writer for model documentation

-## Key Applications

-1. Design of future energy systems (network design)
-2. Scheduling under uncertainty
-3. Life-cycle and environmental impact assessment
-4. Techno-economic analysis
-5. System resiliency and reliability characterization

-Models can also simultaneously assuage the above under an integrated paradigm.